Randomized Robust Price Optimization: Solution algorithm for finite price set , convex uncertainty set

 Third, this formulation is notable because, to our knowledge, this is the first exact mixed-integer convex formulation of the nominal multi-product pricing problem under semi-log demand and a price set defined as the Cartesian product of finite sets.
 To date, virtually all research that has considered solving this type of problem in the marketing and operations management literatures has involved heuristics (see, for example, Section EC.3 of \citealt{misic2020optimization}, which solves log-log and semi-log multi-product pricing problems for a collection of stores using local search).
 From this perspective, although we developed this formulation as part of the overall solution approach for the RRPO problem, we believe it is of more general interest.

 Building on the previous point, problem~\eqref{prob:semilog_MIECP} can be formulated as a mixed-integer exponential cone program.
+We state the exact formulation in Section~\ref{sec:miecp_explicit_models} of the ecompanion; assuming that $|\Pcal_1| = \dots = |\Pcal_I| = P$, this formulation has $I^2 \cdot P + I \cdot P + 2I$ variables, $I^2 + I \cdot P + I + 1$ linear constraints and $I$ exponential cone constraints.
 Such problems are garnering increasing attention from the academic and industry sides.
 In particular, since 2019, the MOSEK solver \citep{mosek} supports the exponential cone and can solve mixed-integer conic programs that involve the exponential cone to global optimality.
 Although the solution technology for mixed-integer conic programs is not as developed as that of mixed-integer linear programs (as exemplified by state-of-the-art solvers such as Gurobi and CPLEX), it is reasonable to expect that these solvers will continue to improve and allow larger and larger problem instances to be solved to optimality in the future.

 Lastly, we comment that the same reformulation technique used above -- taking the logarithm, replacing the log-sum-exp function with its biconjugate, and then linearizing the products of the binary decision variables and the probability mass function values (the $\mu_i$ variables) that arise from the biconjugate -- can also be used to derive an exact formulation of the deterministic robust price optimization problem.
-By taking the same approach, one obtains a max-min-max problem, and one can use Sion's minimax theorem again to swap the inner maximization over $\mu$ with the minimization over $\ub$ to obtain a robust counterpart that can then be further reformulated using duality or otherwise solved using delayed constraint generation.
+By taking the same approach, one obtains a max-min-max problem, and one can use Sion's minimax theorem again to swap the inner maximization over $\mub$ with the minimization over $\ub$ to obtain a robust counterpart that can then be further reformulated using duality or otherwise solved using delayed constraint generation.
 We provide the details of this derivation in Section~\ref{subsec:convexUcal_DRPO_semilog} of the ecompanion.